oussama-bechar/oussama-bechar.github.io/index.md

 <img src="images/telecom.jpg"
   width="500"
   height="350"/>

-I've cleaned, explored and analyzed Jb link Telecom data to extract some useful insights that will help the company to retain their customers.
+After conducting comprehensive data cleaning, thorough exploration, and in-depth analysis of JB Link Telecom data, I've extracted valuable insights that will play a crucial role in enhancing customer retention strategies for the company.

 ---